krabien/app-resourcegen/README.md

 It runs in two steps: icon and splash screen.

-For each step,, it will attempt to discover likely source material (e.g. `resources/icon1024.png`), then a list of likely targets (e.g. `assets/icons/icon-128@2x.png`, `assets/icons/icon-128@3x.png`).
+For each step, it will attempt to discover likely source material (e.g. `resources/icon1024.png`), then a list of likely targets (e.g. `assets/icons/icon-128@2x.png`, `assets/icons/icon-128@3x.png`).

 Then it will generate copies of `resources/icon1024.png`